-Terms of Reference The terms of reference of the Stakeholders' Relationship Committee is in line with the regulatory requirements mandated by the Act and Part D Para B of Schedule II of the Listing Regulations which shall inter-alia include: resolving the grievances of the security holders of the listed entity including complaint transfer/transmission of shares, non-receipt of annual report, non-receipt of declared issue of new/duplicate certificates, general meetings etc; 2. review of mea sures taken for e effective exercise of voting g rights by sharehold ers; ervice standards adopted e Registrar & Share Transf in respect of various review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Company; 5.
-Any other fund ction as is manda ited by the Board from tim ne to time.
-Composition and attendance at the The names of the Directors who constitute the Stakeholders' Relationship Committee and their attendance at the meetings held during the year are given below: meetings held during the year Name Designation Category No. of meetings held during the tenure No. of meetings attended Jagadish Rao Kote Chairman Non-Executive Independent Director 4 4 Bahirji Ajai Ghorpade Member Executive Director/ Managing Director 4 4 G. P. Kundargi Member Non-Executive Independent Director 4 4 Latha Pillai Member Non-Executive Independent Director 4 3 H. L. Shah Member Non-Executive Independent Director 4 4 The Chairman of th e Stakeholders' I Relationship Committee is an Independent Dire ector.
+The terms of reference of the Stakeholders' Relationship Committee is in line with the regulatory requirements mandated by the Act and Part D Para B of Schedule II of the Listing Regulations which shall inter-alia include:

+- resolving the grievances of the security holders of the listed entity including complaints related to transfer/transmission of shares, non-receipt of annual report, non-receipt of declared dividends, issue of new/duplicate certificates, general meetings etc; - 2. review of measures taken for effective exercise of voting rights by shareholders; - review of adherence to the service standards adopted by the listed entity in respect of various services being rendered by the Registrar & Share Transfer Agent; - review of the various measures and initiatives taken by the listed entity for reducing the quantum of unclaimed dividends and ensuring timely receipt of dividend warrants/annual reports/statutory notices by the shareholders of the Company; - 5.
+Any other function as is mandated by the Board from time to time.

+The names of the Directors who constitute the Stakeholders' Relationship Committee and their attendance at the meetings held during the year are given below:

+Name Designation Category No. of meetings held during the tenure No. of meetings attended Jagadish Rao Kote Chairman Non-Executive Independent Director 4 4 Bahirji Ajai Ghorpade Member Executive Director/ Managing Director 4 4 G. P. Kundargi Member Non-Executive Independent Director 4 4 Latha Pillai Member Non-Executive Independent Director 4 3 H. L. Shah Member Non-Executive Independent Director 4 4

+The Chairman of the Stakeholders' Relationship Committee is an Independent Director.

 Meetings The Stakeholders' Relationship Committee met four times during the financial year, on 18 May 2022, 11 August 2022, 10 November 2022 and 9 February 2023.
 The interval between any two successive meetings did not exceed the stipulated timeline.
 The meetings are scheduled well in advance.
-Others Jagadish Rao Kote, Chairman of the Stakeholders' Relationship Committee was present at the last Annual General Meeting of the Company held on 28 September 2022 to answer shareholder gueries.
+Others Jagadish Rao Kote, Chairman of the Stakeholders' Relationship Committee was present at the last Annual General Meeting of the Company held on 28 September 2022 to answer shareholder queries.